Skip to main content

 Campers do not have access to vending machines, refrigerators, or microwaves, and campers are not permitted to purchase food from street vendors.

-Please also ensure campers come to camp with a water bottle every day.
+Pack your camper two snacks, and ensure campers come to camp with a water bottle every day.
 Bottle refill stations are available.

 Medication/Allergies